CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/ae-jobs.md

 sidebar_position: 4
 ---

-# AppEngine Jobs
+# CompuTec AppEngine Jobs

-Jobs are tasks that execute within the AppEngine environment, designed to automate processes within SAP Business One plugins.
+Jobs are tasks that execute within the CompuTec AppEngine environment, designed to automate processes within SAP Business One plugins.
 They may connect to a company's SAP database, a customer database (via ADO), or operate without a connection.
-This guide provides an overview of creating, configuring, and executing Jobs within the AppEngine.
+This guide provides an overview of creating, configuring, and executing Jobs within CompuTec AppEngine.

 ---

-## Types of Jobs in AppEngine
+## Types of Jobs in CompuTec AppEngine

 ### Event-Based Jobs